-Mice are responsible for a lot of nasty things, such as spreading diseases, and that is why you should not neglect an infestation when it happens in your home or around it.
+Mice are responsible for a lot of nasty things, such as spreading diseases, and that is why you should not neglect a mice infestation when it happens in your home or around it.
 The following less known facts about mice might help you when dealing with such troubles.

 - They eat 15 to 20 times a day